 - Device (personal contacts from your iOS device)

-Tap on Departments to display all the Departments or Call Queues that you've been assigned as an Operator, Agent, or Administrator.
+Tap on Departments to display all the Departments or Call Center that you've been assigned as an Operator, Agent, or Administrator.

 Your Department Inbox displays categories like: